Tools

 Tool selection

-If you only remember three:
+If you only remember three per direction:

 How the agent picks paths

-Most tools accept either id (canonical) or name (looked up against the live outline).
+Most read tools accept either id (canonical) or name (looked up against the live outline).
 Pass id whenever you have it; it's unambiguous.
 Names can be duplicated — Plumb handles that by returning a list of matches for the agent to disambiguate.

-Tools that need design data auto-pick between the plugin path (instant, no rate limits, requires Figma open) and the REST path (headless, rate-limited, requires FIGMA_TOKEN).
+Read tools that need design data auto-pick between the plugin path (instant, no rate limits, requires Figma open) and the REST path (headless, rate-limited, requires FIGMA_TOKEN).
 With the plugin paired, omit fileKey.
 For REST, pass fileKey + id.